thoughtspot/thoughtspot.github.io/_end-user/r-scripts/about-r-in-thoughtspot.md

 ---
 title: [About R in ThoughtSpot]
-summary: "You can run an R analysis on your data, using ThoughtSpot provided scripts, or custom scripts shared with your team.
-R visualizations can be shared as answers and pinboards."
+summary: "Analyze your data with R scripts that ship with ThoughtSpot, and build visualizations and Pinboards based on the analytical insights you obtained.
+You can also create custom R scripts, and share them with your team."
-last_updated: tbd
+last_updated: 11/22/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 R is a popular open source programming language for statistical computing, machine learning, and AI.
-ThoughtSpot makes R analysis available as a fully integrated feature in version 5.0
+ThoughtSpot makes R analysis available as a fully integrated feature.

+{% include note.html content="Custom R is disabled by default.
+To turn on custom R scripting, contact your site administrator." %}

 ## Using R in ThoughtSpot

-While the ability to run custom R scripts on ThoughtSpot data was available in previous releases through SpotIQ custom analysis, starting with version 5.0 users with R privileges can run R scripts directly on search results.
+Users with R privileges can run R scripts directly on search results.

-Analysts and data scientists proficient in R can create and share custom scripts.
+Analysts and data scientists who are proficient in R can create and share custom scripts.

 Users can leverage custom scripts and ThoughtSpot provided scripts, run pre-built R scripts on top of their search results, and share R visualizations as answers and pinboards.

 This topic explains how to use R in ThoughtSpot both from an end user and scripting perspective, but is not meant as an R primer.

 ## How to access R scripts